alwayznishantsharma52/Car-Dealership-Sales-Analysis-Power-BI/README.md

-# Car-Dealership-Sales-Analysis-Power-BI
+Car Dealership Sales Analysis
-The project is centred around the critical analysis of a car dealership.
-The report evaluates the development and implementation of a Power BI Car Sales Dashboard for the same.
-The dashboard aims to optimize sales performance tracking and enable data-driven decision-making.
+This is aimed to design and develop a comprehensive and interactive Car Sales Dashboard using Power BI with the help of DAX functions and SQL.
+The dashboard visualizes critical KPIs related to car sales of the dealership.